Not only can water damage destroy your home and belongings, but it can also be a danger to your health.

 The bathroom, one of the most used rooms in the house, is definitely a place where mold can grow and thrive.
 The most common type of mold found in bathrooms is pink mold.
 There is usually high humidity and there is always a lot of water.
 Not only can showers or baths leave puddles on the floors, but the steam from hot water temperature causes a ton of humidity in there.

 Oftentimes bathrooms are not very well ventilated, so allowing the water to dry naturally may take longer.
 In order to prevent mold in your bathroom, clean it regularly and invest in a bathroom fan.
 This will not only help the bathroom to dry, but it will keep the air circulating and not allow as much opportunity for humidity to pool.

-In order to avoid mold growth in the kitchen, make sure you clean up spilt liquid immediately and efficiently.
-Steam from cooked food and from a boiling kettle seem to produce a small amount of water, but are just as susceptible to mold growth.
+In order to avoid mold growth in the kitchen, make sure you clean up spilled liquid immediately and efficiently.
+Steam from cooked food and from a boiling kettle seems to produce a small amount of water but are just as susceptible to mold growth.
 You should also often check cupboards and drawers since water can seep into them as well.
 To lessen the chance of mold in your kitchen, open windows and doors or use an exhaust fan to decrease humidity and to keep the air flowing.